Yoav666s/dnd-wiki/collections/_classes/basic-rules/monk/main.md

 ## Stunning Strike
 Starting at 5th level, you can interfere with the flow of ki in an opponent's body.
 When you hit another creature with a melee weapon attack, you can spend 1 ki point to attempt a stunning strike.
 The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.

+## Ki-Empowered Strikes
+Starting at 6th level, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

+## Evasion
+At 7th level, your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon's lightning breath or a fireball spell.
+When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

+## Stillness of Mind
+Starting at 7th level, you can use your action to end one effect on yourself that is causing you to be charmed or frightened.

+## Purity of Body
+At 10th level, your mastery of the ki flowing through you makes you immune to disease and poison.

+## Tongue of the Sun and Moon
+Starting at 13th level, you learn to touch the ki of other minds so that you understand all spoken languages.
+Moreover, any creature that can understand a language can understand what you say.

+## Diamond Soul
+Beginning at 14th level, your mastery of ki grants you proficiency in all saving throws.

+Additionally, whenever you make a saving throw and fail, you can spend 1 ki point to reroll it and take the second result.

+## Timeless Body
+At 15th level, your ki sustains you so that you suffer none of the frailty of old age, and you can't be aged magically.
+You can still die of old age, however.
+In addition, you no longer need food or water.

+## Empty Body
+Beginning at 18th level, you can use your action to spend 4 ki points to become invisible for 1 minute.
+During that time, you also have resistance to all damage but force damage.

+Additionally, you can spend 8 ki points to cast the [[astral projection]] spell, without needing material components.
+When you do so, you can't take any other creatures with you.

+## Perfect Self
+At 20th level, when you roll for initiative and have no ki points remaining, you regain 4 ki points.